KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 This option must be passed to allow `kde-builder` to remove conflicting source directories.
-Currently even this only happens when trying to clone a git-based module if an existing source directory is present.
+Currently even this only happens when trying to git clone a module if an existing source directory is present.
 Never specify this option unless it is suggested by `kde-builder`, and only if you don't mind the source directories that are referenced being deleted and re-cloned.